South Bay (San Diego County)

 Tijuana River Estuary with Tijuana Hills in the back

 South Bay borders both San Diego Bay and the Pacific Ocean.
-The region is at the southern end of the bay and western slope of the coastal mountains to the east.
+The region is at the southern end of the bay and the western slope of the coastal mountains to the east.
 There are a few creeks that make their way from these mountains with their terminus in either the southern end of the bay, the ocean, or the Tijuana River estuary.
 Its boundaries are San Diego Bay on the west, the United States–Mexico border on the south, National City's border with northern San Diego and Coronado to the north, and the unincorporated communities and Otay Lakes to the east.

 Ecology